 Ewing Surname Meaning

 The Scottish McEwen genealogist has maintained that “the name Ewen is a distinctive, ancient, and not very common name, derived from the Gaelic Eoghan, meaning ‘kind natured.'”

+Ewing origins have been debatable.
+The Ewing clan website claimed a descent from Ewen of Otter who lived at Cnoc Mhic Eoghainn in Argyllshire in the 1300’s.
 Ewen had become Ewyne and then Ewing by the 16th century.
 The ‘g’ in Ewing appears to have been an addition made in the spelling by those of English speech.
 This was because in pronouncing the name they give the final ‘n’ an ‘ng’ or nasal sound.

-Ewing Resources on
+Ewing Surname Resources on The Internet

 - Clan Ewing

 Ewing UK website.

 Ewing origins and history.

 Thomas Ewing from Ulster to America.